Janmuixi/GithubIssuesTracker/README.md

 Generate a new Github Token at "https://github.com/settings/tokens and give it repo permissions"

+Copy file `.env.local.example` into a new file called `.env.local`

-Add this new token in `.env.local`
+Add the previous token in `.env.local`

 ```
 NEXT_PUBLIC_GITHUB_ACCESS_TOKEN={add your token here}